FeliciaXxxTop/ReveliX/README.md

 # ReveliX

-**ReveliX** is a powerful Roblox Android update powered by [getrift.lol](https://getrift.lol).
+**ReveliX** is a powerful Roblox Android **executor** powered by [getrift.lol](https://getrift.lol).
-Optimized for smooth performance, sleek visuals, and frequent improvements tailored for mobile execution.
+Built for mobile users, ReveliX delivers fast script execution, a clean UI, and regular updates—all optimized for Android devices.

 ## Version